1. Publication and authorship

 2. Author’s responsibilities

-Also the authors have to state that all data in the article are real and authentic and should provide retractions or corrections of mistakes each time they consider it necessary.
+Also the authors have to state that all data in the article are real and authentic and they should provide retractions or corrections of eventual mistakes each time that they consider it necessary.

-The reviewers should be objective and should not have any conflict of interest with respect to the research, the authors and/or the research funders.
-All the articles should be treated confidentially.
-All judgment has to be objective.
+The reviewers should be objective in their scientific evaluation provided and they should not have any conflict of interest with respect to the research, the authors and/or the research funders.
+All the journal articles under review should be treated confidentially.

 4. Editorial responsibilities